prathmesh-chopade/CSSParserWinformApplication/README.md

 # CSSParserWinformApplication
-to parse .css file (update properties part is remaning.)
+to parse .css file and update .css file.